HydroModPy/HydroModPy/docs/source/architecture/storage-layout.rst

 **Disk is the truth.
 The database is an index rebuilt from disk.**

-A project keeps its results as ordinary directories.
-The DuckDB file next to them is a query index over those directories: it makes ``find``, ``ls``, metric ranking and cross-project federation fast, and it can be deleted and rebuilt.
+A project keeps its results as ordinary directories, one per run.
+The DuckDB file under ``.hmp/`` is a query index over those directories: it makes ``ls``, ``show``, metric ranking and cross-project federation fast, and it can be deleted and rebuilt with ``hmp catalog reindex``.
 Nothing a run needs in order to be read, replayed, resumed or compared may live only in SQL.

 This page is the storage contract.
-It describes a target that is under
-construction: each section marks what is in place today and what is still being built.
-Nothing described here as "in place" is aspirational, and no mechanism is presented as existing before it ships.
+It describes what the toolbox writes today.
+The last section lists what is *not* in place, so that nothing here is read as a promise.

 For the role of each database scope, see :doc:`overview/two-databases`.
 For the migration policy that applies to any change in this layout, see